-UNIVERSITY POLICY: The following information is included in conformance with University Policy: 1) Students seeking modification of due dates for assignments and exams for religious reasons (e.g., holiday observance) should contact the Professor and request this modification.
+UNIVERSITY POLICY: The following information is included in conformance with University Policy: 1) Students seeking modification of due dates for assignments and exams for religious reasons (e.g., holiday observance) should contact the Professor to request this modification; it will be granted.
 2) Students seeking any classroom accommodation to facilitate their education must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student, who must then provide this documentation to the Professor when requesting accommodation.
 3) The University reminds every student of the implied pledge of Academic Honesty: on any work submitted for credit the student has neither received nor given unauthorized aid.
 This refers to cheating and plagiarism.
-It includes conducting unauthorized research on the internet and failing to cite sources of information.
+It also includes utilizing unauthorized internet research on class assignments and failing to cite any sources of information.
 Don't do it!
 University policy will be enforced in any instance where cheating or plagiarism is suspected.
 Consult the Student Guide at www.dso.ufl.edu/stg/ for more information.

-ANT 3162 WEEKLY READING ASSIGNMENTS - SPRING 2010
+ANT 3162 WEEKLY READING ASSIGNMENTS - SPRING 2012